Spacefiction Studio Transforms Traditional Classroom Model with an Open, Climate-Responsive Design

 The resulting plan is organised around a central linear spine, which runs the length of the building and acts as both circulation and ventilation core.

-Courtyard, colours and climate
+Courtyard, colours and climate-smart

 Climate responsiveness is embedded in the design.
 Nellore’s hot and humid weather posed a challenge, the team addressed this by staggering the building’s southern wing.
 This arrangement shields the lower floors from the intense southern sun, creating shaded interiors that remain naturally comfortable.
 Massive exposed columns frame the atrium, lending structural rhythm while visually connecting the staggered volumes.